honza/papers/Polity/src/main.md

 Church, we should survey the Bible to see what it teaches on proper church polity.

+The Bible prescribes a structure where the general flock of believers is shepherded by a group of shepherds.

 The New Testament describes two offices to be held within the local church: an *elder* and a *deacon*.